Hire The Law Firm That Keeps

 4. The Dealer Pressured You Into Financing With Them

 Dealers often push their own financing because they earn extra money through what’s called a “dealer reserve.”
-That’s not illegal by itself — but misrepresenting the rate is.
+That’s not illegal by itself — but misrepresenting the rate is, as it allows dealers to gain an unfair advantage over buyers.

 Why Auto Loan Interest Rate Fraud Hurts You